 The European Union e-commerce VAT package will take place on July 1, 2021.
 Therefore, businesses will have to deal with both the changes related to Brexit and the impact of the technologies in cross-border sales - two new sets of rules for VAT reporting in 2021.

-From July 1, 2021, the EU will introduce new rules that will extend the Mini One Stop Shop (MOSS) currently available for accounting for VAT on B2C sales of telecommunications, radio, and television services (TBES) to all B2C supplies of services where VAT is due in a Member State other than where the supplier is established and for intra-community B2C supplies of goods.
+From July 1, 2021, the EU will introduce new rules that will extend the Mini One Stop Shop (MOSS) currently available for accounting for VAT on B2C sales of telecommunications, broadcasting, and electronic services (TBES) to all B2C supplies of services where VAT is due in a Member State other than where the supplier is established and for intra-community B2C supplies of goods.
 This system, known as the "One Stop Shop" (OSS), was due to come into force on January 1, 2021.